 The condition of the Harbour has continued to deteriorate, and Roads and Maritime is rebuilding the Harbour, at a cost of $4.3m.
 The first stage of this project was to create 25 swing moorings in North Stockton so that boat owners currently using the harbour would have an alternative site during construction.

-Extensive community consultatiuon was undertaken with Harbour boaters and the wider community with a Review of Environmental Factors in October-November 2017 and the project was approved to go ahead.
+Extensive community consultation was undertaken with harbour boaters and the wider community with a Review of Environmental Factors in October-November 2017 and the project was approved to go ahead.

 In May 2018, all current harbour boaters vacated the site and work began.